Idaho lawmaker accused of rape was warned about his behavior

 “I take my my service seriously, both to my Country and to my State and the idea that I would be out doing something like this is um, preposterous,” he told the committee according to a transcript of the interview.
 “And it disgusts me to even be accused of it.”

-In another instance, a lobbyist reported that von Ehlinger followed her around and made her feel uncomfortable during events outside the Statehouse, and that at one event she was worried he might have even rifled through her purse in an attempt to find her home address.
+In another instance, a lobbyist reported that von Ehlinger followed her around and made her feel uncomfortable during events outside the Statehousen and that at one event she was worried he might have even rifled through her purse, trying to find her home address.

 During his testimony, von Ehlinger told the committee that he had previously asked out another woman who works on the Capitol grounds.